 When you hear the term drugged driving, you might imagine someone who’s under the influence of a substance like marijuana or heroin.

 But lawfully prescribed drugs can impair the ability to drive, too, which can lead to a Driving Under the Influence of Drugs (DUID) charge.
 In Pennsylvania, drugged driving is treated much like drunk driving.
 If you’re suspected of driving under the influence of a prescription drug, you will be charged as if you had the highest blood alcohol content (BAC) level, even if no alcohol was involved in the incident.

 Common prescription drugs linked to DUID include:

 Some over-the-counter medications can lead to DUID charges as well.
-Drivers have been convicted for driving while impaired by antihistamines, decongestants, and sleeping pills.
-Learn more in Driving Under the Influence of Drugs (DUID).
+Drivers have been convicted of driving while impaired by antihistamines, decongestants, and sleeping pills.
+Learn more about Driving Under the Influence of Drugs (DUID).